atecarlos/protractor-http-mock/README.md

 	afterEach(function(){
 	  mock.teardown();
 	});

+Please note that the `mock()` function needs to be called before the browser opens.
+If you have different mock data for different tests, please make sure that, either the tests always start in a new browser window, or that its possible to setup all the mocks for each test case before any of tests start running.

 ### Mock files
 Mocks can also be loaded from physical files located in the `mocks.dir` directory that we defined in our configuration: